-LAWCLERKTM is a marketplace through which lawyers having graduating from an ABA accredited law school or barred and in good standing in their jurisdiction ("Lawclerks") may be engaged in the capacity of a paraprofessional (verses as a lawyer) by attorneys that are admitted to and in good standing with their respective state's bar association ("Attorneys") to provide discrete legal-related services, such as the preparation of memorandums, pleadings, written discovery, and agreements.
-This memorandum addresses why LAWCLERK and its use by Lawclerks and Attorneys, which encourages cost-effective delivery of legal services and reduces the spiraling cost of civil litigation1 does not constitute the unauthorized practice of law.
+Lawclerk.legal is a marketplace through which persons holding a law degree ("Lawclerks") may be engaged in the capacity of a paraprofessional (verses as a lawyer) by attorneys that are admitted to and in good standing with their respective state's bar association ("Attorneys"), to provide discrete legal-related services, such as the preparation of memorandums, pleadings, written discovery, and agreements.
+This memorandum addresses why Lawclerk.legal and its use by Lawclerks and Attorneys, which encourages cost-effective delivery of legal services and reduces the spiraling cost of civil litigation, does not constitute the unauthorized practice of law.